 A condition characterised by fibrillary contractions of the ventricles.

-A ventricular septal defect (VSD) is a defect in the ventricular septum, the wall dividing the left and right ventricles of the heart.
 The ventricular septum consists of an inferior muscular and superior membranous portion and is extensively innervated with conducting cardiomyocytes.
 The membranous portion, which is close to the atrioventricular node, is most commonly affected in adults and older children

 A rare birth disorder where the right atrium is connected to the left ventricle and vice versa.
 The position of the heart ventricles is also inverted which allows normal blood oxygenation.
 Symptoms generally only occur later in life or if other heart defects are present which is usually the case.